st3rven/fronthunter/README.md

 Contributions are welcome!

-The truth is, this is a tool I built quite a while ago, and I only recently decided to release it publicly.
-That said, I won’t be addressing minor bugs that get reported, so, please feel free to submit a PR.
+This is a tool I built quite a while ago, and I only recently decided to release it publicly.
+So, feel free to open an issue if you want to add other features.

 ## License